guplem/pelusillas/README.md

 - **Goal**: Collect the most points by banking cards to your score pile.
 - **Setup**: 110 cards (values 1-10: 13 each of 1-5, 9 each of 6-10).
 - **Gameplay**: On your turn, draw cards face-up.
 You must draw at least 3 cards before you can stop.
-- **Bust**: Get 3+ cards of the same value and lose everything!
+- **Bust**: Draw a duplicate when you have 3+ cards and lose everything!
-- **Stealing**: When you draw a card, you can choose to steal matching cards from opponents.
+- **Stealing**: When you draw a card, you can choose to steal matching cards from opponents (doesn't cause bust).

 ** Full Rules**:
 - [Digital Game Help Page](/help) _(in-game rules for the web version)_